#1 A Slave Brought the Science of Vaccines to the Early Colonies

 Together with the National Hospital Association (a hospital version of the NMA), the National Association for the Advancement of Colored People (NAACP) and other supporters, medical schools and internships were opened to African-Americans seeking medical training, and hospitals and clinics were built or renovated in the first part of the 20th century to provide higher quality service to African-American patients.
 The heroes of the Civil Rights Era would lead to changes in the law, and our contemporary heroes have continued to work towards achieving health equality.

 Today, access to medical training, internships, and employment is no longer barred by racial discrimination.
 While there is an argument to be made for the role race continues to play in access to education, Americans of all races are accepted to medical schools and go on to practice throughout the country.
-Despite this progress, only 5.5% of physicians and surgeons identify as African-American, and only 5.8% of current medical students are African-American.
+Despite this progress, in 2018 only 5% of physicians identify as African-American, and only 6.2% of 2019 medical school graduates were African-American.
 There is much work to be done to achieve parity at the doctor's office.

 Achieving true health access equality is still an issue of great national concern, one that is no longer based on outright racial discrimination but on economics.
 Individuals living in poverty have less access to health services: Rural poverty can mean living in a "health desert," with facilities spread over great distances, while urban poverty can mean overcrowded facilities and long wait-times.
 Overall health of individuals living in poverty is poorer, with higher rates of chronic diseases.
 Thankfully, the spirit of our ancestors and their willingness to advocate for health access equality continues today.